-Your love and support will help Gilbert to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Gilbert in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Gilbert lives in the hills of Kanombe, home to approximately 80,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.
 The ethnic group is Banyarwanda and the spoken language is Kinyarwanda.